mathieuranieri/PowerShell_Modules/README.md

 A is equal B
 ```
 The condition operator in PowerShell are specifc :
-- ne : not equel
+- ne : not equal
 - eq : equal
-- gt : greate than
+- gt : greater than
 - lt : lesser than
 - ...